-$$J\frac{d^2\varphi}{dt^2} - \frac{Dv_0}{b}\frac{d\delta}{dt} = mgh\sin\varphi + \frac{mv_0^2h}{b}\delta.$$ (3.5)
+$$J\frac{d^2\varphi}{dt^2} - \frac{Dv_0}{b}\frac{d\delta}{dt} = mgh\sin\varphi + \frac{mv_0^2h}{b}\delta.$$ (4.5)

-The term $mgh \sin \varphi$ is the torque generated by gravity.
-The terms containing δ and its derivative are the torques generated by steering, with the term $(Dv_0/b) d\delta/dt$ due to inertial forces and the term $(mv_0^2h/b) \delta$ due to centripetal forces.
+The term $mgh\sin\varphi$ is the torque generated by gravity.
+The terms containing δ and its derivative are the torques generated by steering, with the term $(Dv_0/b)d\delta/dt$ due to inertial forces and the term $(mv_0^2h/b)\delta$ due to centripetal forces.

 The steering angle is influenced by the torque the rider applies to the handle bar.
-Because of the tilt of the steering axis and the shape of the front fork, the contact point of the front wheel with the road P_2 is behind the axis of rotation of the front wheel assembly, as shown in Figure 3.5c.
+Because of the tilt of the steering axis and the shape of the front fork, the contact point of the front wheel with the road P_2 is behind the axis of rotation of the front wheel assembly, as shown in Figure 4.5c.
 The distance c between the contact point of the front wheel P_2 and the projection of the axis of rotation of the front fork assembly P_3 is called the trail.
 The steering properties of a bicycle depend critically on the trail.
 A large trail increases stability but makes the steering less agile.

 A consequence of the design of the front fork is that the steering angle δ is influenced both by steering torque T and by the tilt of the frame φ .
-This means that a bicycle with a front fork is a feedback system as illustrated by the block diagram in Figure 3.6.
+This means that a bicycle with a front fork is a feedback system as illustrated by the block diagram in Figure 4.6.
 The steering angle δ influences the tilt angle φ , and the tilt angle influences the steering angle, giving rise to the circular causality that is characteristic of reasoning about feedback.
 For a front fork with a positive trail, the bicycle will steer into the lean, creating a centrifugal force that attempts to diminish the lean.
-Under certain conditions, the feedback can actually stabilize the bicycle.
-A crude empirical model is obtained by assuming that the block B can be modeled as the static system

-Figure 3.6: Block diagram of a bicycle with a front fork.
-The steering torque applied to the handlebars is T, the roll angle is φ and the steering angle is δ .
+Figure 4.6: Block diagram of a bicycle with a front fork.
+The steering torque applied to the handlebars is T, the roll angle is φ , and the steering angle is δ .
 Notice that the front fork creates a feedback from the roll angle φ to the steering angle δ that under certain conditions can stabilize the system.